TriHealth Good Samaritan Hospital

-Good Samaritan Hospital, the oldest and largest private teaching and specialty health care facility in Cincinnati, Ohio, United States, was opened in 1852 under the sponsorship of the Sisters of Charity.
+TriHealth Good Samaritan Hospital is the oldest and largest private teaching and specialty health care facility in Cincinnati, Ohio.
+It opened in 1852 under the sponsorship of the Sisters of Charity.
 The hospital is member of TriHealth, a joint operating agreement between Catholic Health Initiatives and Bethesda, Inc. Cincinnati to manage Good Samaritan.

 History

 Origins

 In 1852, recognizing the need for a hospital that would provide care to people who could not afford the medical treatment they needed, Archbishop John Purcell of the Roman Catholic Archdiocese of Cincinnati purchased a 21-bed former eye hospital and turned it over to the Sisters of Charity of Cincinnati.
 It was named St. John's Hotel for Invalids, and was the first private hospital in the city.

 The original eye hospital was perhaps formed by Dr. Daniel Drake, who received a charter from the Ohio General Assembly for a medical school in 1819 and, in 1821, a charter for the city infirmary called the Commercial Hospital and Lunatic Asylum of the State of Ohio.
 "Commercial" referred to commerce, and this is where the sick and injured river and canal men were brought.

 Three years after St. John's opened, demand compelled the sisters to expand.
 Four members of the medical staff of St. John's Hospital, as it had become known, paid the costs of relocating and renovating an old colonial mansion at the corner of Third and Plum Streets to accommodate 70 beds.